 World Health Organization (WHO) statistics mention that 60 to 90 percent of school children have at least one dental cavity.
 This may stem from improper oral hygiene habits.
 Encourage the kids to practice regular brushing and flossing of teeth whenever needed to decrease the likelihood of getting oral diseases.
 Let the kids use fluoride toothpaste when brushing their teeth at least twice a day.
 Teach them to clean their tongues as well.
 However, be extra careful about the amount of fluoride toothpaste used – it should be less than the rice grain size.
 The American Academy of Pediatrics (APP) also recommends using fluoride-free toothpaste for kids younger than two years old.

-Good oral hygiene is essential in protecting the kid’s mouth from cavities and other oral health problems such as gingivitis, sensitive teeth, and bad breath.
+According to Pediatrics in Northern Virginia, VA, good oral hygiene is essential in protecting the kid’s mouth from cavities and other oral health problems such as gingivitis, sensitive teeth, and bad breath.
 It becomes especially vital once they start growing older towards puberty, so helping them establish the habit of keeping their mouth clean at a young age can be pretty handy.

 KEEPING THE BODY FRESH AND CLEAN